-Distress of child war and sex abuse victims halved by new trauma interventionMay 24th, 2012 in Psychology & Psychiatry /
+Distress of child war and sex abuse victims halved by new trauma interventionMay 24, 2012 in Medicine & Health / Psychology & Psychiatry

 A new psychological intervention has been shown to more than halve the trauma experienced by child victims of war, rape and sexual abuse.